 Putting off a dental examination can have serious consequences and might mean the difference between saving the tooth or losing it.

 Root Canal Therapy Procedure

-Dr Billy Choi at Precision Dental has been preforming RCTs for over 10 years and is uncompromising in his devotion to meticulous, high quality dental practices.
+Dr Billy Choi at Precision Dental has been performing RCTs for over 10 years and is uncompromising in his devotion to meticulous, high-quality dental practices.

 An RCT procedure will consist of the following steps:

-- Thorough examination to determine the exact cause of the problem and the best treatment to remedy the situation
+- A thorough examination to determine the exact cause of the problem and the best treatment to remedy the situation

 - Exposing the infected root canal and removal of the dental pulp, nerves and blood vessels